b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 replace(sco(s), Regex("Options.*") => "")
 ```

 Seems to be OK as well.
+Of course we can use this function with a data frame,
+e.g. `getContingencyTable(df[!, "col1"], df[!, "col2"], "col1", "col2")` or
+adopt it slightly to take a data frame as an input.

 To be continued...